Beauty x 3:

 For some years now I have periodically groused about the determination of all the world and its aunt to perpetually retell the tale of Tam Lin.
 I will not subject you to it again here.
 However I do get the distinct feeling that once the literary pack has gotten its collective teeth into some particular tale, at least some of the versions that result are largely driven by a determination to “tell the story and tell it better, dammit, BETTER than the rest of these paltry scribblers!
 HA!
 (That’ll show ’em!)” – Or something to that effect.

 And there is absolutely no question that Mercedes Lackey is a phenomenon.
 Within the science fiction & fantasy field I have certainly seen other new authors hit big and become successful.
 I have also seen several authors who became successful early in their careers, either strengthen their craft (or not), and either settle into their niche in the general field with a larger or smaller determined following, or loose momentum and fall by the wayside.
-But I don’t know that I have ever seen anything to compare with the sheer impact that Mercedes Lackey made over a mere 12 years.
+But I don’t know that I have ever seen anything to compare with the sheer impact that Mercedes Lackey made over a her first 12 years as a professional writer.
 For that matter, at the time this essay was originally written, I was not convinced that she had quite reached the leveling-off stage of her career yet.
-(Note; I think she probably has by now.)
+(Note; she hadn’t.
+But I think she probably has by now.)
 Although her momentum had slowed, it remained a juggernaut that appeared virtually unstoppable.

 This must be all the more galling due to the faintly sleazy air which seems to pervade some of the work with which Lackey is associated.
 I cannot help but detect a far-from-faint smugness and a congratulatory tone in the narrative voice (directed at the reader) of her “middle period”, which, when contrasted with the self-flagellation indulged in by, or the torment inflicted upon, most of her viewpoint characters was more than a little repellent.
 Frankly, I sometimes found that reading Lackey was a bit like being forced through circumstances to loiter in an environment in which the video system is perpetually blaring out The Jerry Springer Show.
 To be quite honest, it was not actually this air of sensationalism in Lackey’s work to which I objected, but the sheer unwitting vulgarity of it.
 Vulgarity ought never to be so unconscious.